coder1x/MetaLamp_second_task/README.md

 |
 └─── drop-down
 | |  drop-down.pug
-| |  drop-down.ts
+| |  drop-down.js
 | |  drop-down.scss
 | └─── img
 | | |  tip.svg
 ```
 * `components` contains only directories per component.
-* Each component contains main `.pug` file with the template, `.ts | .js` that is dynamically loaded in the `index.ts` and contains all scripts for the component (and only the component) and `.scss` file.
+* Each component contains main `.pug` file with the template, `.js | .js` that is dynamically loaded in the `index.js` and contains all scripts for the component (and only the component) and `.scss` file.
-* `.scss` should be imported in the `.ts | .js` and contains **one BEM block** in the root of the files and all possible elements and modificators inside this block's definition.
+* `.scss` should be imported in the `.js | .js` and contains **one BEM block** in the root of the files and all possible elements and modificators inside this block's definition.